regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 __But those take an `_index.md` instead of `index.md`__.

-If you inadvertently drop an _underscoreless_ `index.md` in there, Hugo will mistake it for a a page of Kind `page` which is essentially a single page.
+If you inadvertently drop an _underscoreless_ `index.md` in there, Hugo will mistake it for a single page's Bundle.

-In this case, Hugo terminology speaks of a __Branch Bundle__, as oppose the the single page __Leaf Bundle__ we've been covering so far.
+Hugo terminology speaks of a __Branch Bundle__, as oppose the single page or Regular Page's __Leaf Bundle__ we've been covering so far.

 Let's go back to our structure example and focus on a Bundle for a section containing recipes.